taiwangoldcard/website/content/application-faq/qualifications.md

 ## I currently live in Taiwan, can I apply for the Gold Card?
 Yes.
 You can apply from anywhere, even within Taiwan.

-## I have an ARC, can I apply for the Gold Card?
-Yes, it will replace your ARC.
+If you have an ARC, you can still apply, the Gold Card will replace you ARC.

-## I have a tourist visa in Taiwan, can I apply for the Gold Card?
+If you have a tourist visa, the Gold Card will replace your tourist visa.
-Yes.

 ## I'm a digital nomad / remote worker, is this card suitable for me?
 Can I be self-employed?
 Yes, this card is perfect for you, since it contains an open work permit that allows you to work for any